onato/onato.github.io/_posts/projects/2007-03-12-jit-crystal-configurator.md

 ---
-The “Just in Time” renderer is designed for configuring color without loosing photo-realistic rendering quality.
-The renderer can be used instead of photographing many similar products in different colors.
+The “Just in Time” renderer is designed to configure color without losing photo-realistic rendering quality.
+It was developed for a crystal manufacturer to generate images for their catalogs instead of having to photograph many similar products.

-Since it works using flash or HTML5 canvas it can also be used in product configurators.
+The high-quality aspects of the rendering are prerendered in many layers.
+The layers are then combined at the last minute with the color and other effects to produce the final image.

 ### Technical Details
-Technology: Flash or HTML5
+Technology: Ray Tracing, Image Manipulation, In Browser